-While the oven might be instrumental in bringing your culinary creations to life, cleaning it has to be one of the most dreaded household chores.
-Let this guide explain the best way to keep your oven clean and tell you about some clever Beko technologies which take some of the hassle out of it.
+While it might be instrumental in bringing your culinary creations to life, cleaning the oven has to be one of the most dreaded household chores.
+Let this guide explain the best way to keep your oven clean and tell you about some clever Beko technology which makes the whole ordeal much more bearable.

 Clean it regularly

 If you’ve got a traditional oven, the key is cleaning it regularly.
 Grease and food residue can build up quickly, and the more you cook, the more stubborn it becomes.
 Wipe away spills and splashes before they dry out and give your oven a wipe after every use.

 Take out all the detachable parts like trays and racks

 So, after every use, remove the racks and trays and give them a good wipe with a sponge and non-abrasive detergent.
 Side racks are detachable too.
 These pieces are also mostly dishwasher-safe.

 Now you can give the surfaces of the oven cavity a good wipe with the sponge, again with a non-abrasive cleaning product.

 Cleaning the outside: the control panel, buttons, and oven door